OSU-HPCC/hpc-novice-first-draft/lessons/02-logging-in.md

 Pete's Twitter Data
 ===================

 After receiving an account from HPCC staff, Pete logs into Cowboy for the first time.
-He opens up a terminal ans uses SSH.
+He opens up a terminal and uses SSH.

->If you are using Windows, you will use Putty instead

 ```shell
 ssh pete@cowboy.hpc.okstate.edu